 It's bad enough to be sick in the winter when the weather is uncooperative, but…

-Watching children engage with water is interesting.
+Watching children engage with water is fun.
 Many take to the water naturally.
 Others come to the experience a little more hesitantly and need encouragement.
-In midwestern states like Indiana, Illinois and Kentucky, water access is available through lakes, ponds, streams and, of course, pools indoor, and in the summer, outdoor.
+In midwestern states like Indiana, Illinois and Kentucky, water access is available through lakes, ponds, streams and, of course, pools indoor and outdoors.

-Anyone who owns or operates a pool or even a home spa faces an extra duty of care to be sure that use of their facilities takes place in the safest way possible.
+Anyone who owns or operates a pool faces an extra duty of care to be sure that use of their pool takes place in the safest way possible.
+The same goes for those owning home spas.
 This is especially true when it comes to keeping children safe.
-There are many suggestions for “waterproofing” ourselves, but the reality is that negligence creates unsafe conditions that can result in serious or fatal injury.
+There are many suggestions for “waterproofing” ourselves, but the reality is that negligence leads to unsafe conditions that can result in serious or fatal injury.

-Recognizing this, and the fact that more than 200 youngsters die by drowning in backyard pools every year, experts have a number of tips to improve pool safety.
+More than 200 youngsters die by drowning in backyard pools every year.
+Because of this, experts have come up with a number of tips to improve pool safety.
 We’ve touched on some in previous posts.
 These include securing pool areas with safety covers and fencing, and perhaps even installing an alarm that can raise an alert if someone enters the pool without proper supervision.

 In addition to that, the U.S. Consumer Product Safety Commission suggests the following:

 - Never leave children unattended near any water, indoors or out.

 - Have your child take swimming lessons, and take them yourself if you don’t know how to swim.

 - Know how to shut off a spa’s systems in an emergency.